 All Women’s Action Society Malaysia (www.awam.org.my) Aims to improve the lives of women in Malaysia by lobbying for a just, democratic and equitable society with respect and equality for both genders.

-Eden Handicap Service Centre (www.edenhandicap.org) Christian-run organisation caring for the handicapped of Penang – volunteers are needed to help with a variety of activities.
+Eden Handicap Service Centre (www.edenhandicap.org) Christian-run organisation caring for people with disabilities in Penang; volunteers are needed to help with a variety of activities.

-LASSie (www.langkawilassie.org.my) Dog and cat lovers can help out at the Langkawi Animal Shelter & Sanctuary Foundation, next to Bon Ton Resort.
+LASSie (www.langkawilassie.org.my) Dog and cat lovers can help out at the Langkawi Animal Shelter & Sanctuary Foundation.

-Malaysian Nature Society (www.mns.org.my) Check their website or drop them a line to find out ways you can get involved in helping preserve Malaysia's natural environment.
+Malaysian Nature Society (www.mns.org.my) Check its website or drop them a line to find out ways you can get involved in helping preserve Malaysia’s natural environment.

 Miso Walai Homestay Program (www.misowalaihomestay.com) Gets travellers involved with local wetlands restoration projects.